timjogorman/RicherEventDescription/guidelines.md

 to govern TLINKing:

-\subsubsection{TLINK only when it captures more information than just marking DocTimeRel.}
+#### TLINK only when it captures more information than just marking DocTimeRel.

 Because the `DocTimeRel' attribute of EVENTs expresses the relation of the event to the time the document or section was written, you